Ximena Garzón: Early life

 Garzón Villalba was born on 11 July 1971 in Quito, Ecuador.
 She obtained her medical degree from the Central University of Ecuador before getting her PhD in public health with a concentration in occupational health from the University of South Florida.
 During her time in Florida, she also did her fellowship in occupational health research and occupational epidemiology there.

 Upon completing her education, she became the deputy medical technical director and deputy director of teaching and research at the General Hospital for the South of Quito of the Ecuadorian Institute of Social Security.
 She also became the general coordinator of teaching at the Carlos Andrade Marín Specialty Hospital.
-While also doing this she taught as a professor at some Ecuadorian and United States universities on public health, becoming Dean of Public Health at the Universidad San Francisco de Quito (USFQ), while also sitting on board of trustees for adivisng on pandemics.
+While also doing this she taught as a professor at some Ecuadorian and United States universities on public health, becoming Dean of Public Health at the Universidad San Francisco de Quito (USFQ), while also sitting on board of trustees for advising on pandemics.